MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-121.md

 Please include your data sources and URLs
 -->

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Track the payment status of customers and follow up with those who have overdue balances.
+* Track the payment status of customers and follow up on overdue balances.
 * Identify the customers with the highest outstanding balances and follow up to help collection efforts.

 As a sales manager, use the report to: